-- Charger will perform a self test before each charge.
-The charge LED will rapidly flicker (0.5Hz) if the charging function is abnormal; - Accuracy checking Function: Connect a fully charged 3S battery pack (all voltage at least 4.2V), the charge LED will flicker twice then shine always.
-This means that the accuracy is normal.
+- Charger will check charging function before charge every time.
+Charge LED will rapid flicker (0.5Hz) if the charging function is abnormal; - Accuracy checking Function: Connect one 3S battery pack which all voltage are just 4.2V, Charge LED will flicker twice then shine always.
+It means the accuracy is normal.
+(Maybe user's voltage measurement equipment exist accuracy error, this function only for reference)